 To attend the wedding from a friend I met when working in Liverpool.

-To her too I wanted to offer a blanket.
-The preparational work (cutting the fabrics, sorting and sewing the squares) I had to do on the very same weekend at my parents's house.
-But with this blanket I had the time to wait with the assembly of the top and bottom side and the finalization of the whole thing until the move to southern Germany into a much bigger flat with a bit more floorspace for me to work on had taken place... ;)
+parents's house.
+But with this blanket I had the time to wait with the assembly of the top and bottom side and the finalization of the whole thing until the move to southern Germany into a much

 Following the design of the couple's wedding invitation cards I went for blue and beige coloured fabrics and created two circles in the centre that I guessed were to represent the two (family circles) and / or the wedding bands...?!?